On Minkowski symmetrizations of $\alpha$-concave functions and related applications: Preliminaries

 Another point of view may be taken by extending the Asplund sum from the family of log-concave functions to the family of $\alpha$-concave functions.
 This approach is especially advantageous because in many applications it allows one to appeal directly to the geometry of the epigraphs of convex functions.
-Let $\alpha\in\R\setminus\{0\}$, and for $s\in\R$ set $s_+=\max\{s,0\}$.
-Every $f\in\mathcal{C}_\alpha(\R^n)$ can be expressed in the form
+Let $\alpha\in(-\infty,0)$.
+Every function $f\in\mathcal{C}_\alpha(\R^n)$ admits a representation of the form